alexandersandberg/alexandersandberg.com/Content/colophon.md

 ## Carbon footprint

-Thanks to this website being hosted statically, only `0.0026g` CO² of produced per visit according to [websitecarbon.com](https://www.websitecarbon.com/website/alexandersandberg-com/).
+Thanks to this being a static website, only `0.0026g` CO² is produced per visit, according to [websitecarbon.com](https://www.websitecarbon.com/website/alexandersandberg-com/).

-The global average is over 300 times more at around `0.8g` CO² per visit.
+The global average is 300 times more at around `0.8g` CO² per visit.